adafruit/micropython-adafruit-bitmap-font/README.md

 We are now only supporting CircuitPython libraries.

-Check out the CircuitPython library if you're interested: https://github.com/adafruit/Adafruit_CircuitPython_BitmapFont
+This has been integrated into CircuitPython's framebuf library.
+Check it out if you're interested: https://github.com/adafruit/Adafruit_CircuitPython_framebuf